The Social Network (Movie Review)

 Rating:

-I must say that the real magic of the film does not come from the actors but from Fincher and screenwriter Sorkin.
-Fincher’s direction is refreshingly consistent.
-He has always been obsessed with antisocial and rebellious characters, but now, in mid-career, he has become more subtle, more eloquent in their arcs, both comic and tragic.
 Sorkin on the other hand, is a master of the written word.
-His script is smart, witty and absorbing.
-He made an impressive amount of research to get to the core of the story.
-He read legal statements, court documents, which offered the best possible material.
+His script is smart, witty, and absorbing.
+He did an impressive amount of research to get to the core of the story.
+He read legal statements and court documents which offered the best possible material.
 The only thing that could be a detriment to the film is that it might have felt long in some parts.

-Among the performances, actor Armie Hammer impressed.
-His role was a tough one.
-He played the Winklevoss twins – by himself (courtesy of special effects).
-Two of the best lines in the film, and perhaps of the year, were delivered by him.
 Another one that stands out is Jesse Eisenberg, who has undoubtedly done the best work of his career.
-His role as Zuckerberg – full of awkward moments, quick and extended philosophical monologues – was fierce, sad and brave.
-Basically, he gave us a soup of personalities and emotions that ultimately proved difficult to decipher – was Zuckerberg a hero or a villain?
+His role as Zuckerberg, full of awkward moments, quick and extended philosophical monologues—was fierce, sad, and brave.
+Basically, he gave us a soup of personalities and emotions that ultimately proved difficult to decipher.
+Was Zuckerberg a hero or a villain?

 Many are curious to know how things went with Justin Timberlake.
 I say this with all sincerity, he wasn’t so bad.
 The role fit him like a glove.
-His performance did not cause any kind of hysteria in the theater I saw it in – unlike his musical performances.
+His performance did not cause any kind of hysteria in the theater I saw it in unlike his musical performances.
 His performance is modest at best, nothing to criticize.

-Our new Spider-Man, Andrew Garfield, who played Eduardo Saverin, shows that has the acting chops to become an excellent actor for years to come.
+Our new Spider-Man, Andrew Garfield, who played Eduardo Saverin, shows that he has the acting chops to become an excellent actor for years to come.

-I’m sure you’ll like ‘The Social Network’.
+I’m sure you’ll like The Social Network.
 Why?
-Because it moves quickly, no scene is wasted, the theme is current and compelling, the performances are magnetic and riveting and the dialogue is engrossing and unforgettable.
+Because it moves quickly, no scene is wasted, and the theme is current and compelling.
+The performances are magnetic and the dialogue is engrossing.
 What more do you want from a film!

 Rated: PG-13 for sexual content, drug and alcohol use and language.